thuliteio/thulite.io/content/themes/vermeer/index.md

       availability: https://schema.org/OnlineOnly
 ---

-Vermeer is a one-page profile theme for Thulite that will make you stand out.
-Unique design, accessible, and easy setup.
+Vermeer is a one-page profile theme for Thulite.
+It features a unique design, easy setup, and 13 different color schemes.

 ## Features